Lorena De La Puente Burlando

 Institute of the Environment and Sustainability

-She worked as a Latin American officer for the Natural Resource Governance Institute, an organization dedicated to helping resource-rich governments worldwide benefit from extraction.
-She also split her time as an undergraduate professor on Social Science at Universidad del Pacífico.
+Before starting her Ph.D. at IoES, Lorena worked as a Latin American officer for the Natural Resource Governance Institute.
+And as a part-time professor of Social Science at Universidad del Pacífico.

-She obtained her Bachelor’s Degree in Social Science from Pontificia Universidad Católica del Perú and her Master in Science at Oxford University’s Latin American Centre thanks to the Development Bank of Latin America’s support.
+She obtained her Bachelor’s Degree in Social Science from Pontificia Universidad Católica del Perú and her Master’s at Oxford University’s Latin American Centre.